A partial defense of algebraic relationalism: Conclusion

 \section{Conclusion}

-In this paper, I have defended algebraicism---an algebraic implementation of relationalism according to which physical fields exist fundamentally without spacetime and can be understood in terms of their structural relations---as a genuine alternative to manifoldism or substantivalism according to which spacetime exists fundamentally.
-I have argued that the standard version of algebraicism that is considered equivalent to manifoldism is not a particularly interesting or attractive one.
-Instead, I have presented three examples of algebraicism that are demonstratively not equivalent to manifoldism or substantivalism and have their distinct advantages.
+In this paper, I have defended algebraicism---an algebraic implementation of relationalism according to which physical fields exist fundamentally without spacetime and can be understood in terms of their structural relations---as a genuine relationalist view alternative to manifoldism or substantivalism according to which spacetime exists fundamentally.
+I have argued that the standard version of algebraicism that is considered equivalent to manifoldism is not a particularly interesting or attractive version of algebraicism.
+Instead, I have presented three examples of algebraicism that are demonstratively not equivalent to manifoldism or substantivalism and have their own conceptual advantages.
 In particular, nilpotent algebras can account for vectorial quantities.
-Multi-field algebras deals away with the dependence on a ghostly scalar field and is thereby more ontologically parsimonious and perspicuous.
+Multi-field algebras deals away with the dependence on a ghostly scalar field and are thereby more ontologically parsimonious and perspicuous.
 Non-commutative algebras are amenable to quantum physics.

 Algebraicism is a foundational promise to generalize manifoldism for the need of physics and other theoretical considerations, rather than being merely a representational alternative that neither matters for empirical consequences nor for our fundamental ontology.
 I thereby extends an invitation to readers to go beyond the equivalence claim and explore the vast potential of this approach.